socketwiz/wordsearch/README.md

 -----|------------
-npm start | Start the create-react-app server for frontend development npm run server | Start the hapijs server for backend development npm run server:stop | Stop the hapijs server and more importantly the process watching it npm run test:client | Start the frontend test server npm run test:server | Start the backend test server
+npm start | Start the create-react-app server for frontend development npm run server | Start the hapijs server for backend development npm run test:client | Start the frontend test server npm run test:server | Start the backend test server